Wrongful Death In Ohio Hospitals And Medical Care

 In 2010, the Office of Inspector General for the U.S. Department of Health and Human Services said that bad hospital care contributed to the deaths of over 180,000 Medicare patients each year.

-If the 440,000 estimate is accurate, it makes hospital malpractice and negligence responsible for about one-sixth of all deaths in the U.S. each year and the third leading cause of death in the U.S. behind heart disease and cancer.
+If the 440,000 estimate is accurate, it makes hospital medical malpractice and negligence responsible for about one-sixth of all deaths in the U.S. each year and the third leading cause of death in the U.S. behind heart disease and cancer.

 What Legal Options Do You Have?